City of Hillsboro, OR

 1) Take Care of your Ash Trees

 If you have ash trees on your property, take care of them.
-Emerald Ash Borer is most attracted to trees that are stressed.
+Emerald Ash Borer (EAB) is most attracted to trees that are stressed.

 - Water your trees in the dry months and maintain a layer of woodchips or mulch around the base of your trees.
 One of the main stresses for a tree can be summertime drought, and these measures will help maintain adequate water in the soil near the tree.